ron-t/Swish/validation-documentation.md

 ### Assignment title prefix
 - [x] Must be provided.
-- [ ] Impose **254** character limit.
+- [x] Impose **254** character limit.

 ### Number of questions
 - [x] Must be integer.
-- [ ] Should match the number of questions and answers provided in the uploaded file.
+- [x] Should match the number of questions and answers provided in the uploaded file.
 Perhaps this could be automatically populated; if not, it would serve as a cross-check before submission.
+  - Automatically populated

 ### Total marks
 - [x] Must be numeric.